FarmDyn/documentation/docs/template/herd_module.md

-Each sow produces on average 26.7 young piglets per year in the default parameterization.
-After one month young piglets become piglets and remain 2 months within the herd before they are sold or transferred to the fattener branch.
-Labor and feed requirements are chosen according to a growing period of 41 days and a weight gain from 8 to 30 kg.
-The feeding-, stable- and labor requirements of the piglet production branch are steered by the sows and piglets herd size.
+Each sow produces on average 26.7 young piglets per year in the default parameterisation.
+After one month young piglets become weaners and remain 2 months within the herd before they are sold or transferred to the fattener branch.
+Labour and feed requirements are chosen according to a growing period of 41 days and a weight gain from 8 to 30 kg.
+The feeding-, stable- and labour requirements of the piglet production branch are steered by the sows and piglets herd size.

 The fattener farm branch distinguishes between four different stages of fatteners to account for different feeding and excretion values during the production process.
 Feeding levels and excretion values are connected via the set *feedregime*.
-That allows to adapt feeding patterns, for instance to adjust nutrient output in response to legislatively given fertilizer restrictions.
+This set allows to adapt feeding patterns, for instance to adjust nutrient output in response to legislatively given fertiliser restrictions.
 For a more thorough explanation of the feeding options, please refer to the pig feeds module in section 2.2.2.
-The piglets bought in a month are immediately transferred into early fatteners and are after a month transferred to the next fattening stage until they become fatteners and are sold as fattened pigs.
+The piglets bought in a month are immediately transferred into early fatteners and are transferred to the next fattening stage after a month until they become fatteners and are sold as fattened pigs.
 Each stage lasts for one month.
 The weight development during the fattening process is assumed from 28 to 118kg live weight.